JamesSMF/split_money_evenly/README.md

 ## For programmers

-open terminal (or your favorite command line tool)
+1. open terminal (or your favorite command line tool)

-run  $ git clone git@github.com:JamesSMF/divide_the_shit_equally.git
+2. run  $ git clone git@github.com:JamesSMF/divide_the_shit_equally.git

-run money.py inside the git directory diectly.
+3. run money.py inside the git directory diectly.

 ## For non-programmers

-Prepare a mac, and make sure you have python 2 installed since this program is written in python 2.
+1. Prepare a mac, and make sure you have python 2 installed since this program is written in python 2.

-click the green button "clone or download"
+2. Click the green button "clone or download"

-Click **Download ZIP**
+3. Click **Download ZIP**

-Open System Preference -> Security & Privacy
+4. Open System Preference -> Security & Privacy

-Click the small lock and enter your password (Do I seem like a fraud…?
+5. Click the small lock and enter your password (Do I seem like a fraud…?
 Trust me tho lol.)

-Click the small plus sign and select Downloads -> Divide_the_shit_equally-master -> Divide_the_shit_equally
+6. Click the small plus sign and select Downloads -> Divide_the_shit_equally-master -> Divide_the_shit_equally